w4111/hw4-f24/README.md

 * Due : 11/21 11:59 PM EST
 * Value : 3.75% of your grade

+# Edit Log
+* The Python Notebook has been updated to show the correct outputs for the query plans.
+* The previous notebook had some incorrect outputs which are now removed.

 # HW4 consists of two parts

 Please find corresponding instructions in the repo.